fractus-io/osgi-tutorial/course/course1.0-osgi-introduction.md

  * implementations for each specifications
  * compliance tests for each specifications

- together defines a Dynamic Module System for Java
+ that together defines a Dynamic Module System for Java

 ---